 Wildlife Management Significance

 Hemorrhagic disease is one of the most important diseases affecting white-tailed deer populations in Kentucky and throughout the Southeast.
 The disease affects deer throughout the Southeast and much of the rest of the country.
 It probably occurs at a low rate every year, but some years an outbreak may occur, resulting in a large number of deer deaths that are noticeable to the public.
 Outbreaks are more likely to occur in the northern and more mountainous areas of the range of HD; however, they are still relatively uncommon.
-The last outbreak in Kentucky was in summer/fall 2007.

 Treatment and Control